-(h) SRS Warning Light
+(k) SRS Warning Light

-This light will come on when the ignition key is turned to the "ACC" or "ON" position.
+This light will come on when the ignition key is turned to the "ON" position.
 After about 6 seconds, the light will go off.
-This means the system of the airbag and front seat belt pretensioners are operating properly.
+This means the system of the airbag and front seat belt pretensioner are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+The warning light system monitors the airbag sensor assembly, front airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.